darcato/pysmlib/doc/overview.rst

 Load and execute the FSM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Pysmlib has been developed with modularity in mind, so usually each
-FSM is loaded multiple times with different parameters.
-For example,
-imagine a FSM which executes a PID control on a power supply: you may
-have multiple identical power supplies, so the code should be
+The best approach with FSMs is to keep them simple and with a specific goal, so
-parametric and multiple instances of the same FSM should be executed, one
+multiple instances of the same machine may have to be run with different
-for each power supply.
-This enables greater efficiency, in particular
-over the network communications, because common inputs are shared.
+parameters, or even multiple different machine can be loaded to implement
+multiple algorithms.
+Pysmlib has been design to offer greater efficiency when
+multiple FSMs are loaded together on the same executable, because some resources
+can be shared (eg: common inputs).

 For these reasons a convenient loader is available.
 The ``loader.load()``
 function lets you load an instance of your FSM with specific